ray-project/ray/doc/source/tune-usage.rst

     # Run a total of 10 evaluations of the Trainable.
 Tune runs in parallel and automatically determines concurrency.
     tune.run(trainable, num_samples=10)

 Tune automatically sets the trial concurrency to N, where N is the number of CPUs (cores) on your machine.
-You can override this with ``resources_per_trial``:
+You can override the detected number of cores with ``resources_per_trial``:

 .. code-block:: python